BEST PLACES TO VISIT IN MONTENEGRO IN 1-10 DAYS

 How to Get to Montenegro

-Many people arrive via boat cruises to Kotor.
-It is a convenient way to arrive if you have only one day in Montenegro, but if you stay longer, then getting here by car, bus, or plane would be the best ways to get to Montenegro.
+- BY BOAT: Many people arrive via boat cruises to Kotor.
+It is a convenient way to arrive if you have only one day in Montenegro, but if you stay longer, then getting here by car, bus, or plane would be the best way to get to Montenegro.

-There are some streets that are closed due to weather conditions for most of the year – like the P14 from Pluzine to Zabljak (only partially open, more on that later).
+Some streets are closed due to weather conditions for most of the year – like the P14 from Pluzine to Zabljak (only partially open, more on that later).

 Public transportation in Montenegro: I did not get to use any public transportation in this country, but it is supposed to be okay/good.
-You can use buses to get from one main place to another, and there are buses running within the cities.
+You can use buses to get from one main place to another, and buses run within the cities.

 Taxis are quite cheap in Montenegro, so they are a good option if there is no bus available.

 Hitchhiking is very common in Montenegro – whether you’re young or old.
-I have never seen so many people hitchhiking (I am not a fan of this, to be honest, but especially not for solo female travelers).
+I have never seen so many people hitchhiking.
+However, I am not a fan of this, to be honest, especially not for solo female travelers.

-Okay, here are some of the best places to visit in Montenegro – so, of course, tweak the itinerary so it is the best for you but these activities give you enough ideas to spend up to two weeks in Montenegro.
+Okay, here are some of the best places to visit.
+So, of course, tweak the itinerary, so it is the best for you, but these activities give you enough ideas to spend up to two weeks in Montenegro.

-If you have only one day in Montenegro, then I highly suggest visiting Kotor and the Kotor Bay area, which is located near the Croatian border and is also a popular day trip from Dubrovnik.
+If you have only one day in Montenegro, then I highly suggest visiting Kotor and the Kotor Bay area.
+It is located near the Croatian border and is also a popular day trip from Dubrovnik.

 Kotor is situated in the southeastern part of the Bay of Kotor, beneath the limestone cliffs of Mt.
-Lovćen, and is a small town with only around 13,000 inhabitants.
+Lovćen.
+It is a small town with only around 13,000 inhabitants.
 However, it might be small population-wise, but it impresses with its stunning scenery and general cuteness.

-So, the best thing (THE absolute best thing) to do in Montenegro is to hike up St. John´s Fortress.
-It is a tedious 45-minute hike up (as it includes a lot of stairs), but the views are one of a kind.
+So, the best thing to do is to hike up St. John´s Fortress.
+It is a tedious 45-minute hike up (as it includes many stairs), but the views are one of a kind.
 Looking down at Kotor’s town and the Bay of Kotor will probably be one of your Montenegro highlights.

 Hiking up should take about 2-4 hours (including breaks and some rest).
 Then, you have more time to explore the small town center with several Romanesque churches, walk the city walls, and stroll the port.